 The surgery is done in the following way:

 Sometimes this procedure is done using a tiny camera attached to a monitor.
-The surgeon inserts the camera into your wrist through a very small surgical cut and views the monitor to see inside your wrist.
+The surgeon inserts the camera into your wrist through a small surgical cut and views the monitor to see inside your wrist.
 This is called endoscopic surgery.
 The instrument used is called an endoscope.

 People with symptoms of carpal tunnel syndrome usually try nonsurgical treatments first.
 These may include:

 If none of these treatments help, some surgeons will test the electrical activity of the median nerve with an EMG (electromyogram).
-If the test shows that the problem is carpal tunnel syndrome, carpal tunnel release surgery may be recommended.
+If the test shows that there's a significant problem with your median nerve, carpal tunnel release surgery may be recommended.

-If the muscles in your hand and wrist are getting smaller because the nerve is being pinched, surgery will usually be done soon.
+If the muscles in your hand and wrist are getting smaller because the median nerve is being pinched, surgery will usually be done sooner.

 Risks of this surgery are:

-Tell your health care provider what medicines you are taking.
+- Tell your surgeon what medicines you are taking.
 This includes medicines, supplements, or herbs you bought without a prescription.

 This surgery is done on an outpatient basis.
 You will not need to stay in the hospital.

 After the surgery, your wrist will probably be in a splint or heavy bandage for about a week.
-Keep this on until your first doctor visit after surgery, and keep it clean and dry.
-After the splint or bandage is removed, you will begin motion exercises or a physical therapy program.
+Keep this on until your first surgeon visit after surgery, and keep it clean and dry.
+After the splint or bandage is removed, you will begin motion exercises or a hand therapy program.